Carrie (2013 film): Box office

 Sony estimated the revenue for the opening weekend of Carrie as between $16 million and $18 million, while others estimated a bigger margin of $24 million to $28 million due to the Halloween season.
-However, the final takings totaled $16.1 million and the film was ranked at number 3 behind Gravity and Captain Philips, both of which were in their second and third weeks, respectively.
+However, the final takings totaled $16.1 million and the film came in at number 3 behind Gravity and Captain Philips, which were in their second and third weeks, respectively.
 By the end of the week, the film managed to gross $20.1 million.
 In week two, the film slipped 62.8% to sixth place with $5.9 million and 43.2% to ninth place in its third week with $3.4 million.

-At the end of its run, the film has grossed $35.3 million in North America and $49.5 million in other countries for a worldwide gross of $84.8 million.
-It is the 67th highest-grossing film of 2013 in the United States.
+At the end of its run, the film grossed $35.3 million in North America and $49.5 million in other countries for a worldwide gross of $84.8 million.
+It was the 85th highest-grossing film of 2013 in the United States.

 Accolades

+Alternate scenes

+The alternate ending of Sue giving birth, Carrie's arm grabbing her, and Sue realizing she was having a nightmare was the preferred ending of Peirce and Moretz, but was overruled by the studio.
+In a 2014 interview, Peirce said, "I had in the back of mind that this coda was important.
+I thought we needed something shocking, something that kept with the story, and something that was fun.
+It's like going up to bat.
+Are we going to compete with De Palma?
+No. But it's fun.
+Why it's not in the movie… well, ask the people who have the power".
+Critics expressed that this ending would have been better than the theatrical version, making for a scarier finale and also functioning as a direct reference to the ending of De Palma's 1976 film.

+Reports of further material excised from the theatrical cut and not included in the Blu-ray release led fans to create a petition for MGM/UA to release a director's cut of the film.
+The film's teaser trailer, which was first released on October 15, 2012, suggested a more faithful adaptation of King's novel, with voiceovers that recalled the White Committee used as a framing device in the book, and the camera zooming out on a destroyed, burning town.